Chromosome 18p tetrasomy

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-The symptoms of tetrasomy 18p vary from case to case but may include craniofacial abnormalities; malformations of the spine, hands, or feet; neuromuscular abnormalities; kidney malformations; moderate to severe mental retardation; limitations in speech; and/or behavioral abnormalities.
-In most cases, tetrasomy 18p is the result of a spontaneous (de novo) genetic change (mutation) early in embryonic development that occurs for unknown reasons (sporadic).Tetrasomy 18p is a chromosomal disorder in which the short arm of the 18th chromosome (18p) appears four times (tetrasomy) rather than the normal two times in cells of the body.
+chromosome 18 (18p) appears four times (tetrasomy) rather than the normal two times in cells of the body.
+The symptoms of tetrasomy 18p vary from case to case but may include abnormalities of the head and facial (craniofacial)area, malformations of the spine, hands, and/or feet, neuromuscular abnormalities, kidney malformations, intellectual disability, speech delays, and behavioral abnormalities.
+In most cases, tetrasomy 18p is the result of a spontaneous (de novo) genetic change (mutation) early in fetal development during pregnancy.Tetrasomy 18p is a chromosomal disorder that affects many parts of the body and occurs when the short arm of

 Last updated: 3/13/2009